CA Best Beaches: The Ultimate Guide to California’s Most Beautiful Shorelines

 5. Huntington Beach – Orange County

 Nicknamed “Surf City USA,” Huntington Beach is a must for wave lovers.
-The long pier, consistent surf, and beach bonfire culture make it a favorite for both locals and visitors.
+The long pier, consistent surf, and beach bonfire culture, complete with fire rings, make it a favorite for both locals and visitors.

 Why it’s one of the best beaches in Ca: Classic SoCal surf culture and endless sandy shoreline.